-For the purposes of our valuation, we have estimated there to be 7 future claims reported, comprising 5 mesothelioma claims and 2 non-mesothelioma claims.
+For the purposes of our valuation, we have estimated there to be 6 future claims reported, comprising 4 mesothelioma claims and 2 non-mesothelioma claims.

-We have assumed average claims and legal costs broadly in line with those described in Section 7.
+We have assumed average claims and legal costs that are broadly in line with those described in Section 7.

-Our projected liability assessment at 31 March 2021 of the additional provision (for claims not yet reported) that could potentially be required is an undiscounted liability of \$1.9m and a discounted liability of \$1.8m, all of which is deemed to be a liability of Amaca.
+Our projected liability assessment at 31 March 2022 of the additional provision (for claims not yet reported) that could potentially be required is an undiscounted liability of \$1.7m and a discounted liability of \$1.4m, all of which is deemed to be a liability of Amaca.